 While you can make the filling for these deviled eggs ahead of time, I don’t want to have to.
 Deviled eggs are the kind of recipe that I like to be able to whip up with short notice.

-Cream-style horseradish (my favorite brand is Inglehoffer; I buy it in the regular grocery store) is made from grated horseradish root and mixed into a creamy base.
+Cream-style horseradish (my favorite brand is Inglehoffer; I buy it online or in the regular grocery store) is made from grated horseradish root and mixed into a creamy base.
 The horseradish’s spicy qualities are evident as soon as you taste it.

 Since this style of horseradish can vary significantly across brands, taste the one you’re using and add it conservatively, to taste, until you reach your desired heat level.
 Spicy horseradish can have a sinus-clearing quality, so I don’t like to to bombard my guests with a heavy hand.